Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Giovanni Forni for his help in completing the list of references.
-The authors acknowledge the Center of Excellence ``Dynamics, mathematical analysis and artificial intelligence'' at the Nicolaus Copernicus University in Toru\'n and Centro di Ricerca Matematica Ennio De Giorgi - Scuola Normale Superiore, Pisa for hospitality during their visits.
-Research was partially supported by the Narodowe Centrum Nauki Grant 2022/45/B/ST1/00179.
+The authors would like to thank Giovanni Forni for his helpful comments and for assisting in completing the list of references.
+They are also grateful to the referees for their valuable comments and suggestions that helped improve the presentation of this work.

+The authors acknowledge the Center of Excellence ``Dynamics, mathematical analysis and artificial intelligence'' at the Nicolaus Copernicus University in Toru\'n and Centro di Ricerca Matematica Ennio De Giorgi - Scuola Normale Superiore, Pisa, and KTH Royal Institute of Technology for their hospitality during the visits.

+The research was partially supported by the Narodowe Centrum Nauki Grant 2022/45/B/ST1/00179.
+M.K.\ was partially supported by UniCredit Bank R\&D group through the `Dynamics and Information Theory Institute' at the Scuola Normale Superiore, {foundations for the Royal Swedish Academy of Sciences and Carl Trygger's Foundation for Scientific Research.}